-This week in Ottawa, a very large sinkhole opened on Rideau Street, and there were conflicting stories about whether it was a new Gateway to Hell, or whether it was simply the exposure of an existing personal gateway to hell.
+This week in Ottawa, a massive sinkhole opened on Rideau Street.
+There are conflicting stories about whether it was a new Gateway to Hell, or whether the exposure of an existing personal gateway to hell.
 Either way, it just goes to show that in the Nation’s Capital when we make a hole, we really make a hole.

 I was downtown on Thursday for meetings, and while the downtown is a bit of a mess, all I could think was that I wished I was either in the Concrete, or Concrete Delivery business, as the entire downtown seems to be littered with Cement Delivery trucks (to fill the hole).
 Ottawa does seem to be prone to sinkholes, as we have had more than our share over the past while.